What Lymph Does

 When this return of fluid fails to happen because of damage to the lymphatic system through surgery to remove lymph nodes, an accident, or chemotherapy, the resulting backup of fluid leads to a condition known as Lymphedema.

-Lymph is a major part of our immune system, and it is where lymphocytes (white blood cells) hang out waiting for invaders.
+The Lymphatic System is a very important part of our immune system, and it is where white blood cells (called “lymphocytes”) hang out waiting for invaders.

 You know when the white blood cells are hard at work because your “glands” swell in your neck when they have latched onto pathogens, like bacteria or viruses.
 The swollen “glands” are where invading pathogens are trapped and broken down.